Israeli police beat pallbearers at journalist's funeral

 Abu Akleh, 51, was a household name across the Arab world, synonymous with Al Jazeera’s coverage of life under Israeli rule, which is well into its sixth decade with no end in sight.
 A 25-year veteran of the satellite channel, she was revered by Palestinians as a local hero.

+Late Friday, the Palestinian public prosecutor said preliminary findings show Abu Akleh was killed by deliberate fire from Israeli troops.
+The prosecutor said the investigation would continue.
+Israel’s military said earlier Friday that she was killed during an exchange of fire with Palestinian militants, and that it could determine the source of the shot that killed her.

-Thousands of people, many waving Palestinian flags and chanting “Palestine!
-Palestine!” attended the funeral.
+At the funeral, thousands of people, many waving Palestinian flags and chanting: “Palestine!
+Palestine!”
 It was believed to be the largest Palestinian funeral in Jerusalem since Faisal Husseini, a Palestinian leader and scion of a prominent family, died in 2001.

 Ahead of the burial, a large crowd gathered to escort her casket from an east Jerusalem hospital to a Catholic church in the nearby Old City.
 Many of the mourners held Palestinian flags, and the crowd began shouting, “We sacrifice our soul and blood for you, Shireen.”